Nigeria Centre for Disease Control: Establishment

 Prior to this, the request for the establishment of NCDC was endorsed in 2007 at the 51st National Council on Health.
-The Council recognized the need for a technical agency to respond to the challenges of public health emergencies in Nigeria and to enhance the country's preparedness for epidemics through the prevention, detection, and control of communicable diseases.
+The Council recognized the need for a technical agency to respond to the challenges of public health emergencies in Nigeria and to enhance the country's preparedness for epidemics I through the prevention, detection, and control of communicable diseases.
 The NCDC is modelled after the United States Centers for Disease Control and Prevention.
 Examples of epidemics that occurred before the inception of NCDC include the yellow fever epidemic in 1986 and 1987, the meningococcal meningitis epidemic in 1996, and cholera outbreaks in 2001 and 2004.

 Growth

 On 15 March 2017, the Bill supporting the formal establishment of the NCDC was approved by the Federal Executive Council.
 This was presented to the 8th National Assembly (Nigeria) as an Executive Bill.
-Following deliberations by the National Assembly and approval, President Muhammadu Buhari signed the Bill for an Act to establish the NCDC as a federal government agency on November 13, 2018.
+Following deliberations by the National Assembly and approval, President Muhammadu Buhari signed the Bill for an Act to establish the NCDC as a federal government agency on 13 November 2018.
 The Nigeria Centre for Disease Control and Prevention Establishment Act 2018 gives NCDC the mandate to promote, coordinate, and facilitate the prevention, detection, and control of communicable diseases in Nigeria and other events of public health importance.

 To provide a framework for the strategic implementation of activities, the NCDC Strategy and Implementation Plan 2017–2021 was launched on 21 November 2017.
 The NCDC Vision and Mission Statement were created to guide the key activities outlined in the 2017–2021 strategic plan.
 The Mission Statement was further broken down into 5 strategic goals with defined outcomes, 22 objectives, and 89 corresponding activities to support the multiple initiatives of the 2017–2021 horizon.
 A three-day review process took place for internal and external stakeholders to identify the successes and challenges that require addressing and to identify and prioritise activities to execute in the subsequent years.